kaisdukes/health-tracker/docs/2023-workout-log.md

 My current goal is to diet while weightlifting until I reach 12% body fat, ideally without losing any muscle mass.
 After that, I want to start bulking and cutting cycles until I reach my long term life goal of 78 kg at 12% body fat.

-After years on/off at the gym, I restarted seriously again at on August 28th, 2022 (4 months ago).
+After years on/off at the gym, I restarted seriously again on August 28th, 2022 (4 months ago).
 For the first three months (September, October and November) I ate pretty much at maintenance levels (or slightly over) and went up from 82 kg to 84 kg, although that was probably largely increased water retention.
 I felt a bit stronger though after those initial three months.

 By December 2022 not much had changed, and I was at 25% body fat at 84 kg at the start of the month.
 I decided to start cutting by reducing calories by 600 kcal/day.
 After a month (end of December 2022), I reached 80 kg at 22% body fat, so a mix of water and fat loss.
 Assuming I don't lose any further lean mass, I need to keep dieting until I hit around 70 kg to achieve 12% body fat.
 Another 10 kilos to go.
 That would give me a lean mass of around 62 kg.
 To bulk back up to 78 kg and keep at 12% body fat, I'd need to gain around 7 kg of lean mass.